cysouw/diathesis/text/c05_preverbs.md

 ### [ N | N ] Preverb intransitives with patient-like subject {#sec:preverb-intransitive-with-unaccusative}

-Many verbs describing natural processes remain intransitive when prefixed, like *blühen* 'to blossom' and *verblühen* 'to wither' [@Next a,b].
-The participle of these verbs can be used attributively when prefixed [@Next c], but not without prefix [@Next d].
+Many verbs describing natural processes remain intransitive when prefixed, like *blühen* 'to blossom' and *verblühen* 'to wither' [@next a,b].
+The participle of these verbs can be used attributively when prefixed [@next c], but not without prefix [@next d].
 Also note that the auxiliary in the perfekt changes between *sein* and *haben* for these verbs.

 :::ex
 a.
 Die Blüme hat geblüht.